rafaam2002/landuse/README.md

-# Andalucía Landuse Web Viewer
+# Andalucía Landuse Streamlit Viewer

-This application visualizes land use data (Forest and Nature Reserves) from OpenStreetMap for Andalucía using a Web Interface.
+This application visualizes land use data (Forest and Nature Reserves) from OpenStreetMap for Andalucía using a **Streamlit** Web Interface.

 ## Requirements